-As of July 31, 2014 and 2013, management evaluated the University's tax positions and concluded that the University had maintained its tax-exempt status and had taken no uncertain tax positions that require adjustment to the financial statements.
+As of July 31, 2015 and 2014, management evaluated the University's tax positions and concluded that the University had maintained its tax-exempt status and had taken no uncertain tax positions that require adjustment to the financial statements.
 Therefore, no provision or liability for income taxes has been included in the financial statements.
-With few exceptions, as of July 31, 2014, the University is no longer subject to income tax examinations by the Federal or State authorities for the tax years before 2010 and 2009, respectively.